 Kids and adults alike will love a visit to the Clink Prison Museum.
-Here they can find the real truth about the gruesome history of London’s most notorious prison.
+Here you can discover the truth about the gruesome history of London’s most notorious prison.

-Read this article for the ultimate guide on a visit to the Clink Prison Museum.
-Find out about getting to the museum, the history of the place and what to expect on a visit.
+In this guide we share what it’s like to visit the Clink Prison Museum in London.
+Find the best way to get to the museum, the history of the place and what to expect on a visit.
 You can also discover practical information for your trip and other things to do on the Southbank.

 The route to the Clink Prison Museum

-We also passed the Golden Hinde , which is moored in Cathedral Street.
+You’ll also pass the Golden Hinde , which is moored in Cathedral Street.
 The Golden Hinde was the first English ship to circumnavigate the globe (1577-1580), under the captainship of Sir Francis Drake.
+The pirate ship is now a museum and open daily to the public.

 After 5 minutes, you will come across the ruins of Winchester Palace in Pickford’s Wharf.
 The Palace was built in the 12th Century for the Bishops of Winchester.
 This was so they could stay in comfortable lodgings in London.
 In its time, it was one of the most important buildings in London.